The Ashley Book of Knots (ABOK)

 Despite changes and inventiveness in the last sixty years, few knots have appeared that were not described by Ashley.
 In view of this, where possible, his reference system is used.

-Between 1902 and 1926 Henry Bush Grant Bushby created “Notes on Knots” – seven manuscript volumes plus an index volume.
+Between 1902 and 1926 Henry North Grant Bushby created “Notes on Knots” – seven manuscript volumes plus an index volume.
 These are now available on-line thanks to the Mariner’s Museum.
 The volumes were donated to the museum by Bushby’s daughter, Dorothy.